-If you’re a Good News Restaurant groupie (of which there are many) you’re well aware of their recent facelift and makeover.
-If you haven’t been in a while, get on over there and fall in love with Good News Restaurant (Woodbury) all over again.
+If you’re a Good News Restaurant groupie (of which there are many), you’re well aware of their recent facelift and makeover.
+If you haven’t been in a while, get on over there and fall in love with them (Woodbury) all over again.
 Carole Peck – the fresh-cuisine queen in these parts – invited us over for a peek and a bite to eat.
 Be right there, Carole!

 Post sponsored by Good News Restaurant and Bar

 The menu for vegetarians, vegans, gluten-free, meat, and fish eaters will delight everyone equally.
 It’s as farm-to-table fresh as you can get – and be warned, you may have a hard time choosing, so do as we do and study the menu before you go!

 Ok, so here we are.
 With Carole Peck, getting a tour of the new layout and decor at the 25-year-old restaurant, sampling some “Peck-recs” (we made that up; good eh?!), and chatting.
 We love listening to Carole’s stories about working in the restaurant business since graduating from Hyde Park Culinary School in 1973, the second year it allowed women to attend! #wcw

 When Carole opened Good News Café 25 years ago, 8 seats at the bar was a lot.
 Today, more people want to eat at bars, hence the gorgeous new copper-clad one in the main dining room with seating for 22-24!